KTM: Design

-Since 2016, KTM motorcycles have been designed by KISKA, a Salzburg-based design firm.
+Since 2016, KTM motorcycles have been designed by KISKA GmbH, a Salzburg-based design firm.
 KISKA also designed four versions of the X-Bow and is responsible for the overall branding for KTM and Husqvarna.

 Parts and Wear

 Under the Powerparts label, KTM sells tuning and styling parts for its street and off-road motorcycles and the X-Bow.
 The Powerwear label offers race gear and equipment, clothing, accessories and merchandise articles.